-The Business Growth Service
+The Growth Service

-Approved by CPCA and involves equity investment of up to £7.7m of CPCA and LGF funding to deliver support to local businesses and improve the skills offering in the Combined Authority area.
+Approved by CPCA and involves equity investment of up to £7.7m of CPCA and LGF funding.

-Other LGFGrowth Fund equity investments
+Other LGF equity investments

-There are a number of smaller equity investments made within the Local Growth Fund programme, these total £5.7m currently awarded with a further pipeline of up to £5.5m1.0m.
+There are a number of smaller equity investments made within the Local Growth Fund programme, these total £5.7m currently awarded with a further pipeline of up to £5.5m.